by Kieran Mangla and Maddy Hoffman

 Have something to add?
 Disagree?
 Write a Counterview.

-Kieran Mangla and Maddy Hoffman are Co-Editor-in-Chiefs of Counterviews.org and students at the College of William & Mary.
+Kieran Mangla and Maddy Hoffman are students at the College of William & Mary and the creators of Counterviews.org.